BohdanPetryshyn/code-llama-fim-fine-tuning/README.md

 # Code Llama fill-in-the-middle fine-tuning

 This repository allows you to fine-tune the Code Llama model to fill in the middle on your own dataset by mirroring the process described in the original [Code Llama paper](https://arxiv.org/abs/2308.12950).
 Infilling (filling in the middle) models are optimal for code completion tasks, where the model is given a prefix and a suffix and is asked to fill the middle.
+In the "Optimizing Large Language Models for OpenAPI Code Completion" [paper](https://arxiv.org/abs/2405.15729), we improved Code Llama performance in OpenAPI completion by **28.6%** outperforming GitHub Copilot by **55.2%**.

 ## How to use